 2. In a small bowl, mix all the Merguez Spice Blend ingredients with a fork.
 Inhale the aroma and set aside.

 3. If you’re using the food processor, place one pound of lamb in the processor with the remaining meatball ingredients.
 Process on high until it forms a smooth paté and all the ingredients are incorporated.
 Dump out into a large bowl and add the other pound of lamb, mixing by hand.
 You might need to run your hands under cold water to keep the mixture from sticking to you.
 Place the bowl in the fridge for 15 minutes to allow the meat to chill; that will make meatball rolling so much easier.
+(For details on the science of mixing meatballs, read this.)

 4. Moisten your hands and a 1 tablespoon measuring spoon with cold water and shake to remove excess.
 Measure a level tablespoon of lamb and roll into a ball between your palms.
 Line up the meatballs on the prepared baking sheet, about 1/2 inch apart.
 Slide the meatballs into the oven and bake for 20-25 minutes, until golden brown and cooked through.